Russia’s claim of Mariupol’s capture fuels concern for prisoners of war

 The Ukrainian government has not commented on Russia’s claim of capturing Azovstal, which for weeks remained Mariupol’s last hold-out of Ukrainian resistance.

-Ukraine’s military this past week told the fighters holed up in the plant, hundreds of them wounded, that their mission was complete and they could come out.
+Ukraine’s military had told the fighters that their mission was complete and they could come out.

 It described their extraction as an evacuation, not a mass surrender.